 In the Skyline Village Columbia Terrace / Winston Salem State neighborhood in Winston-Salem, NC, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (11.4%).
 There are also a number of people of Mexican ancestry (6.8%), and residents who report Irish roots (4.7%), and some of the residents are also of Asian ancestry (3.4%), along with some Italian ancestry residents (2.8%), among others.

-Even if your neighborhood is walkable, you may still have to drive to your place of work.
-Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
+How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
+Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
+Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
 The greatest number of commuters in Skyline Village Columbia Terrace / Winston Salem State neighborhood spend under 15 minutes commuting one-way to work (49.0% of working residents), one of the shortest commutes across America.
 However, there is also a significant group of residents (11.9%) who commute over an hour in each direction.

 Here most residents (34.3%) hop out the door and walk to work to get to work.
 In addition, quite a number also drive alone in a private automobile to get to work (32.0%) and 10.4% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 This is a special neighborhood for the number of people who walk to work.
 Combining exercise, low cost, and reduced pollution, plus the chance to see your neighbors, walking to work is fairly uncommon in America but likely to increase as people try to reduce their dependence on automobiles, and this neighborhood offers that opportunity today.